mucsci-students/2022fa-475-Dreadcore/README.md

 # Download for Mac: trying to get it.

 # Note:
--Currently there is a strange bug when you approach the button to activate the portal.
+- Currently there is a strange bug when you approach the button to activate the portal.
 The prompt doesn't show up for Matt, but it does show up for Austin.
 If you can't see it, just know that E is the interact key.